Consumption (economics): Determinant factors of consumption

 The main factors affecting consumption studied by economists include:

 Income: Economists consider the income level to be the most crucial factor affecting consumption.
 Therefore, the offered consumption functions often emphasize this variable.
-Keynes considers absolute income, Dosnbery considers relative income, and Friedman considers permanent income as factors that determine one's consumption.
+Keynes considers absolute income, Duesenberry considers relative income, and Friedman considers permanent income as factors that determine one's consumption.

 Consumer expectations: Changes in the prices would change the real income and purchasing power of the consumer.
 If the consumer's expectations about future prices change, it can change his consumption decisions in the present period.

 Consumer assets and wealth: These refer to assets in the form of cash, bank deposits, securities, as well as physical assets such as stocks of durable goods or real estate such as houses, land, etc. These factors can affect consumption; if the mentioned assets are sufficiently liquid, they will remain in reserve and can be used in emergencies.

 Consumer credits: The increase in the consumer's credit and his credit transactions can allow the consumer to use his future income at present.
 As a result, it can lead to more consumption expenditure compared to the case that the only purchasing power is current income.

 Interest rate: Fluctuations in interest rates can affect household consumption decisions.
 An increase in interest rates increases people's savings and, as a result, reduces their consumption expenditures.

 Household size: Households' absolute consumption costs increase as the number of family members increases.
 Although for some goods, as the number of households increases, the consumption of such goods would increase relatively less than the number of households.
 This happens due to the phenomena of the economy of scale.

 Social groups: Household consumption varies in different social groups.
 For example, the consumption pattern of employers is different from the consumption pattern of workers.
 The smaller the gap between groups in a society, the more homogeneous consumption pattern within the society.

 Consumer taste: One of the important factors in shaping the consumption pattern is consumer taste.
 This factor, to some extent, can affect other factors such as income and price levels.
 On the other hand, society's culture has a significant impact on shaping the tastes of consumers.

 Area: Consumption patterns are different in different geographical regions.
 For example, this pattern differs from urban and rural areas, crowded and sparsely populated areas, economically active and inactive areas, etc.